-The work of the annual session of ECOSOC begins with the election of the Bureau at the organizational session, after which the establishment and adoption of the agenda is the first order of business.
+The word "session" is sometimes used incorrectly to refer to a "meeting", e.g. "during the afternoon session".
+The correct term is the "ECOSOC afternoon meeting". business.
 Subsequent to the adoption of the agenda, a resolution on working arrangements ("basic programme of work") is adopted, fixing the schedule of the elements of the cycle (see chap.
 7).
 The draft agenda is prepared by the Secretariat (DGACM).

 According to the rules of procedure, the provisional agenda is to be submitted three weeks before the beginning of the organizational session.
 DGACM shares the provisional agenda with the outgoing Bureau in July.
 At the beginning of the calendar year, the annotated agenda is issued, incorporating relevant provisions of the newly adopted GA resolutions.
 While the rules regarding notification and submission of the agenda are very precise, in practice these steps are taken in a more flexible way.
 The agenda of ECOSOC comprises about 20 items and over the past years it has remained largely stable.
 Recent changes were made either as a result of GA resolutions on the strengthening of ECOSOC or provisions of Council resolutions/decisions.
-Some agenda items cover a broad range of subjects (for example, "Economic and environmental questions" or "Social and human rights questions") and are divided into sub-items.
+Some agenda items cover a broad range of subjects (for example, "Economic and environmental guestions" or "Social and human rights guestions") and are divided into sub-items.
 Some sub-items concern a specific situation, such as Haiti or the Sahel.
 Most items are considered on an annual basis. while a few are considered biennially.